ukparliament/ontologies/meta/library-information-architecture/index.md

 * Design for collaboration between Library sections and between research services.

-* Credit researchers by name.
+* Credit researchers by name and by link.
+Always with informed consent.

 * Maximise the value across the lifecycle of our content.